-So for example in your unit test classes, you can override the
+So for example in your unit test classes, you can override the useOverridePropertiesWithPropertiesComponent method and return a java.util.Properties that contains the properties which should be preferred to be used.

-''' Listing 1.
+Listing 1.
 Providing properties from within unit test source

+'''

 // override this method to provide our custom properties we use in this unit test

 @Override

-'''

-'''

 protected Properties useOverridePropertiesWithPropertiesComponent() {

 Properties extra = new Properties();

 extra.put("destination", "mock:extra");

 extra.put("greeting", "Bye");

 return extra;

 }

 '''